Paxton continues dominant May as Mariners beat Twins 2-1

 TRAINER'S ROOM

-Twins: Minnesota manager Paul Molitor was hopeful Joe Mauer (cervical strain) would be able to start hitting this weekend back in Minnesota.
+Twins: Molitor was hopeful Joe Mauer (cervical strain) would be able to start hitting this weekend back in Minnesota.
 Mauer is not expected to join the Twins on the road trip, but has been doing light cardio work the last few days.

 UP NEXT